Can You Sue A Company That Has Ceased Trading?

 What Does Dissolved Mean?

 Dissolving a company, also known as dissolution or striking off, is when a business’s name is removed from the register of businesses at Companies House.
-This advises the UK government that it has ceased to trade.
+This advises the UK government that it has ceased trading.
 A business can only be dissolved if it has no outstanding debts or can pay these debts within 12 months.

-Closed down is a general term which means that a business is no longer operating.
+Closed down is a general term which means that a business no longer exists.
 It is possible to make a claim against a closed company which has been liquidated or dissolved.
 However, the chances of succeeding are lower than claiming against a company which is still operating normally.
 In such circumstances, it will be necessary to search for employers’ liability insurance details for the time period in which the accident occurred.
 The claim is then made against the insurance company if they can be traced.

 Types Of Accident Or Injury Which You May Claim For